Nursing Diagnosis Of Femur Fracture

 • Early Mobilization: Encourage active and passive range-of-motion exercises for unaffected joints as soon as medically appropriate.
 Collaborate with physical therapy to develop a progressive mobilization plan.

-• Pain Management: Effectively manage pain to facilitate movement.
+• Pain Management: Effectively manage pain to enable movement.

 • Preventative Measures: Implement preventative measures to reduce the risks associated with immobility, including DVT prophylaxis (e.g., compression stockings, anticoagulants), regular repositioning, and pressure ulcer prevention strategies (e.g., skin assessment, pressure-relieving mattresses).